Youssef El-Arabi: Olympiacos

 On 6 July 2019, El-Arabi signed a three-year contract with Greek side Olympiacos, returning to Europe after three years in Qatar.
-He made his Super League Greece debut on 24 August, scoring the only goal of a home win over Asteras Tripoli through a 7th-minute penalty.
+He made his Super League Greece debut on 24 August, scoring the only goal of a home win over Asteras Tripolis through a 7th-minute penalty.
 Three days later, he scored both goals of a 2–1 win at FC Krasnodar in a Champions League play-off second leg match, putting the Piraeus-based team through 6–1 on aggregate.

 El-Arabi scored his first Champions League goal on 22 October 2019 in a 2–3 loss against Bayern Munich.
 On 11 December 2019, El Arabi scored the only goal with a late penalty against Red Star Belgrade in their final Champions League Group B game, to book a place in the Europa League at the expense of the Serbians.
 The following 12 January 2020, he scored a hat-trick in a 4–0 away win over Lamia.

 On 27 February 2020, Olympiacos played their second leg of the Round of 32 at the Emirates Stadium, and El-Arabi scored a goal at the 119th minute of extra time to knock Arsenal out of the UEFA Europa League on away goals.
-He scored on 28 June as they won 2–1 at AEK to secure a 45th league title, the first in three years.
+He scored on 28 June as they won 2–1 at AEK Athens to secure a 45th league title, the first in three years.

 In 2020–21, El-Arabi was top scorer with 22 goals as Olympiacos retained the title.

 On 4 November 2021, in a 2–1 Europa League loss UEFA Europa League to Eintracht Frankfurt, he surpassed Predrag Đorđević and Kostas Mitroglou as the club's top European scorer with 16 goals, doing so in 33 games.

 On 15 December, he scored a hat trick in a 3–0 home win against Atromitos F.C. to reach 50 goals in 81 league appearances; his fourth hat-trick put him equal with Giovanni, having done so in fewer games than the Brazilian's 111.

 El Arabi was part of Olympiacos's UEFA Conference League league triumph in the 2023–24 season.